Abahani Limited Dhaka: Revolutionary Era (1980–1991)

-In 1988, Abahani won the Federation Cup once again, their Sri Lankan striker PermLal, was also lethal that year, scoring 18 league goals, but eventually failed to prevent Moahmmedan SC from winning their hattrick league title.
-The subsequent year long serving club legends Ashrafuddin Ahmed Chunnu and Golam Rabbani Helal both announced their retirements, leading the club to put their faith into young duo, Monem Munna and Rizvi Karim Rumi.
+In 1988, Abahani won the Federation Cup once again, their Sri Lankan striker Ratnayaka Premalal, was also lethal that year, scoring 18 league goals, but eventually failed to prevent Moahmmedan SC from winning their hattrick league title.
+The subsequent year, long serving club legends Ashrafuddin Ahmed Chunnu and Golam Rabbani Helal both announced their retirements, leading the club to put their faith into young duo, Monem Munna and Rizvi Karim Rumi.
 During the 1989–90 season, Abahani finally broke their league drought, with Sheikh Aslam scoring 11 league goals, Rumi becoming the second highest goal scorer, and club captain Ashish Bhadra ending his career by lifting the league title one last time.
-They were also able to win India's historic Sait Nagjee Trophy in 1989, under the management of former player Ashrafuddin Chunnu, they defeated previous years winner Salgaocar FC, 1–0 in the final, Aslam was the lone scorer.
+They were also able to win India's historic Sait Nagjee Trophy in 1989, under Yugoslavian head coach Marko Velich, they defeated previous years winner Salgaocar FC, 1–0 in the final, Aslam was the lone scorer.
 By 1989, the club had transitioned into a Limited Company.
-In 1990, a brace from Rizvi Karim Rumi, saw Abahani win their first Independence Cup, defeating Mohammedan SC 2–1.
-Abahani managed to defeat Indian giants East Bengal Club and rivals Mohammedan SC during their 1991 BTC Clubs Cup triumph.
-And as the Dhaka League was not held in 1991, East Bengal Club roped in Munna, Gaus, Rumi & Aslam from Abahani, for the Calcutta Football League.
+In 1990, a brace from Rizvi Karim Rumi, saw Abahani win their first Independence Cup, defeating Mohammedan 2–1.
+Abahani managed to defeat Indian giants East Bengal Club and rivals Mohammedan during their 1991 BTC Club Cup triumph.
+And as the country's domestic league was not held in 1991, East Bengal roped in Munna, Gaus, Rumi & Aslam from Abahani, for the Calcutta Football League.